Win A Refusal Hearing

 In general then, a motorist can beat DMV either by showing that the DS 367 is inaccurate (so DMV does not make its prima facie case in the first place) or by accepting that the DS 367 is valid and attacking one or more of the elements of the prima facie case.

 It will take some time to review the pages of this website to become familiar with these issues, but none of them is overly complicated or beyond the grasp of the average motorist.
-If after reading these materials you feel you are in over your head, give us a call.
+If after reading these materials you feel you are in over your head, give us a call at 818-570-6989 or reach out via email.
 We can represent you at your hearing at a very reasonable rate.

 VC 13353, VC 13353.1, VC 13557, VC 13558, VC 13559